 Texas A&M SAT Scores

-The average Texas A&M SAT score is 1191: 582 in Critical Reading and 609 in Math.
+The average Texas A&M SAT scores are 1170-1380.
 However, that really only gives us part of the picture!
-The average score is only so helpful; a better way to approach Texas A&M’s SAT scores is by looking at the middle 50% scores of admitted students.
+The average score is only so helpful.
 Take a look.

 So what does this mean for you?
-There’s are two big caveats with Texas A&M test scores.
-First of all, the school admits students in the top 10% of Texas high school graduating classes, no matter what their test scores are.
-If that’s not you and you’re pursuing the “academic admits” pathway, Texas A&M requires an SAT score of 1360 with at least 620 Math and 660 Evidence-Based Reading and Writing, or an ACT composite score of at least 30 with a score of at least 27 in both English and Math.
+There’s a big caveat with Texas A&M test scores.
+The school admits students in the top 10% of Texas high school graduating classes, no matter what their test scores are.

 However, you can also apply through “review admits,” in which case your application will be reviewed (get what they’re doing with the name there?) as a whole, including taking your essay and extracurriculars into consideration.
-There is no minimum score for admission for review admits, but the higher your score, the better chance you have (and if you meet the requirements above, all the better—check out the “academic admits” pathway!).
+There is no minimum score for admission for review admits, unless you don’t meet the State of Texas Uniform Admission Policy, but the higher your score, the better chance you have.

 Texas A&M ACT Scores